IncredibleLego/GoPong/README.md

 - Global variables such as: lastGameSceneId, lastSceneId, isInOptions to make easier menu managment

 ### SAVES:
-- Match save on file, saving data of a match on file to open it later?  --> idk if it might make sense
-    -  When entering a mode ask if you wanna start a new match or restart from 0
 - Change values change in options after scale change (ex.
 Paddle width can't always change by 5)

 ### OPTIONS: